felixkohxiangshun/INF2003-Database-Project/README.md

-# Resonate — INF2003 Music Streaming App
+# Resonate - Music Streaming & Recommendation App

 A full-stack music streaming and recommendation application built for INF2003 Database Systems.
 Demonstrates dual-database architecture with **PostgreSQL** (relational) for persistent storage and **Neo4j** (graph) for relationship-based recommendations.